Sasha Martin is a National Geographic author, poet, and artist creating a body of work centered on resilience and belonging.

 Her memoir, Life from Scratch: A Memoir of Food, Family, and Forgiveness, grew out of her project to cook a meal from every country in the world and has been published in multiple languages and featured by NPR, Food & Wine, The Boston Globe, People Magazine and O: The Oprah Magazine.
 Sasha’s work is known for its emotional honesty and sensory richness, and is driven by the question: how do we come home to ourselves after what we’ve been through?

-She is the author of Abecedarium, a series of letters for artists and writers, and is currently at work on a novel.
+She is the author of Abecedarium, a series of letters on creativity and resilience for artists and writers, and is currently at work on a novel.
 Her work has been supported by residencies and fellowships including the Oklahoma Center for the Humanities, the Osage Forest of Peace, and the Mary K. Oxley Artist Residency.
 She has received recognition from the Nimrod Literary Awards and the Culinary Institute of America, where she was named an M.F.K.
 Fisher Scholar.

 She lives in Tulsa, Oklahoma.